Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/Syllabus.md

 ## Expectations

 Programming skills are not necessary, but technical affinity and basic computer skills will be advantageous.
 The course language may be either English or German, depending on students’ background.
-The **seminar will not be graded**, but active participation and classroom interaction is expected.
+The **seminar will be graded** by (1) active participation in classroom interactions and (2) a final poster presentation.
 Students will have to read some of the provided literature prior to the respective paper-discussions.
 Wherever possible, the content of the seminar will be tailored to prospective bachelor dissertation projects.
 After this seminar students will have learned to use Python for data analysis, as well as some state-of-the-art machine learning techniques for computational ethology such as DeepLabCut \(Mathis et al., 2018\), Anipose \(Karashchuk et al., 2020\) and VAME \(Luxem et al., 2020\).

 ## Contents